hostspaceng/community-challenge/.github/PULL_REQUEST_TEMPLATE.md

 **Infrastructure as Code (IaC):**
 - Provide information on the IaC scripts or tools used for provisioning and deployment.
 Include details of the deployment platform or cloud service utilized.

-For this task, i implemented terraform to provisioned a civo kubernetes to be able to deploy the application in a kubernetes cluster
+For this task, I implemented terraform to provision a civo kubernetes to be able to deploy the application in a kubernetes cluster

 - I created a provider.tf file to store the provider information

 - I created a civo.tf file to build and provision the kubernetes cluster

 **Monitoring Setup (Bonus):**
 - If implemented, describe the monitoring tools and configurations used.
-Include any custom dashboards or alerts set up to track application and infrastructure health.
+Include any custom dashboards or alerts to track application and infrastructure health.

-For monitoring the K8s cluster and applications deployed on it, Prometheus and Grafana are deployed for the purpose using helm package.
-The following dashboard were implemented:
+For monitoring the K8s cluster and applications deployed on it, Prometheus and Grafana are deployed to use helm package.
+The following dashboard was implemented:

 - Monitor Pod CPU and Memory usage: These dashboards monitor the CPU and Memory usage, Network IOPs etc of the pods in the cluster.